-Test solutions should start with reagent grade copper sulphate, made up exactly the same way every time.
-Using an undocumented concentration of possibly contaminated copper sulphate, intended for use as Root Killer [linked by editor to product info at Amazon], may give your QA department a headache; although there may be uses for garden store copper sulphate in a plating shop, Todd's "Big Three" won't accept the use of Root Killer.
+Test solutions should start with reagent grade copper sulphate.
+Using an undocumented concentration of possibly contaminated copper sulphate, intended for use as Root Killer [paid link to product info at Amazon], can give your QA department a headache; although there may be uses for garden store copper sulphate in a plating shop, Todd's "Big Three" certainly won't accept the use of Root Killer.
 There is an ASTM standard for the copper sulphate spot test.
 Thanks for trying to help, and good luck.

 finishing.com - Pine Beach, New Jersey

 A. That ASTM standard would be ASTM A262-13 [link by ed. to spec at TechStreet] , copper-copper sulfate test designed primarily to test for ferrite formations in austenitic stainless steel.
 Enjoy!Jeff Swayze

 - Kelowna, B.C., Canada

 petrochemical - The Hague, The Netherlands

 Q. Can anyone provide the recipe for copper sulphate solution?
 I found some crystals and someone told me to just mix it with water but weren't sure how much.
 I need a quick answer and would prefer to cut through the red tape and avoid purchasing the purchasing ASTM A262 test procedure one poster linked to this thread.
 I need to check some stainless steel mold parts for ferrous content now and also want to use it to determine the presence of chrome or lack thereof on injection blow mold tooling.Ron Myers

 plastics - Jackson, Tennessee USA

 February 5, 2008

 A. The mixture can be found in ASTM A967 [link by ed. to spec at TechStreet]